-A golden parachute is a large sum of money given to top executives if their company is taken over by another company and the executives are fired as a result of the merger or takeover.
-Golden parachutes are contracts with key executives that can be used as an anti-takeover measure, also known as poison pills, taken by a company to discourage an unwanted takeover attempt.
+The meaning of golden parachute in an organization is a large sum of money given to top executives if their company is taken over by another company and the executives are fired as a result of the merger or takeover.
+Golden parachute are contracts with key executives that can be used as an anti-takeover measure, also known as poison pills, taken by a company to discourage an unwanted takeover attempt.
 Stock options, cash bonuses, and generous severance pay are all possible benefits.

 Golden parachutes are so named because they are designed to provide a soft landing for certain levels of employees who lose their jobs.
 The golden parachute regulations were extended to tax-exempt organisations as part of the 2017 Tax Cuts and Jobs Act (TCJA).
 The rule is the same, but the excise tax is 21%.

 Golden parachute clauses can be used to specify the lucrative benefits that an employee will receive if the employee is fired.
 The term golden parachute is frequently used to describe the dismissal of top executives as a result of a takeover or merger.
 Severance pay in the form of cash, a special bonus, stock options, or the vesting of previously-awarded compensation are all examples of golden parachutes.
 The employment contract specifies the circumstances in which the silver parachute clause becomes effective.